 Skip has spoken at InterDrone, Drone Dealer Expo and at UCLA’s FIlm School, and his work has been featured in Drone 360, Sports Illustrated, Variety and BBC Worldwide.

 Suzanne started at the American Petroleum Institute in 2013 and now serves as a Manager within the Midstream and Industry Operations unit.
 Her primary areas of responsibility are emergency preparedness and response, security policy, maritime policy, UAS policy, energy infrastructure advocacy, and stakeholder engagement, both public and private.
 Rail policy, natural gas policy and oil spill preparedness and response policy also fall within her management portfolio.
 Suzanne previously worked for more than five years for BCS Incorporated as the manager of their Emergency Response and Risk Management team and as a senior analyst in the Department of Energy’s (DOE) Office of Electricity Delivery and Energy Reliability.
 Suzanne directly supported DOE’s efforts to build public-private partnerships with the oil and natural gas and electricity sectors, specifically in areas of preparedness, emergency response, and both physical and cyber security.
 She provided technical and policy analysis, as well as communications support to senior leadership within the Department.
-Suzanne is a certified Project Management Professional (PMP) and holds a Security+ certification.
-Prior experience includes over 6 years at MCI Worldcom as a senior network engineer and supervisor.
+Suzanne is a certified Project Management Professional (PMP) and is a graduate of the National Preparedness Leadership Initiative Executive Education Program at the Harvard Kennedy School’s Center for Public Leadership and the Harvard T.H.
+Chan School of Public Health.
+Prior experience includes over six years at MCI Worldcom as a senior network engineer and supervisor.
 Suzanne has a Masters of Public and International Affairs from the Virginia Polytechnic Institute and State University and a Bachelors of Business Administration in Marketing Management from Radford University.

 Terence is a seasoned engineer with nearly 20 years of experience developing electronic systems from prototype to full production.
 His design experience ranges from using various cameras and embedded systems platforms on Unmanned Aerial Systems (UAS) to other non-drone applications.
 Currently, Terence is the founder and chief engineer of Rose-Field Inc. a technology firm focused on hardware and software development.
 Rose-Field Inc’s recent projects involve developing drone payloads for precision agriculture and public safety applications.
 He has taught various classes in engineering and has given talks at InterDrone in the past.
 Terence holds a Master’s Degree in Electrical Engineering, a sUAV remote pilot license, and enjoys flying quadcopters for work and fun.